dirksan28/Scenic2DashCanEmu/README.md

 ## Further infos & links
 - If you search for further information, **tips & tricks on how to rapair your Renault Scenic II dashboard** - take a look at https://www.digital-kaos.co.uk/forums/showthread.php/59335-repair-dashboard-scenic-2
 - Radovan Petković Raša shows here the **systematic troubleshooting and successful repair** of a Scenic II dashboard with lots of tips and great advice. **The best video** on this topic that can be found **online**.
-If you don't speak Serbian, just turn on automatic subtitle translation. https://www.youtube.com/watch?v=_f3Z28OoKZQ Thank you for the time and effort you put into this!
+If you don't speak Serbian, just turn on automatic subtitle translation. https://www.youtube.com/watch?v=_f3Z28OoKZQ  - Thank you for the time and effort you put into this.
+Great work!
 - A good repair video, which also shows **how to desolder the large display properly** (unfortunately in french - but the subtitle function should do the trick) https://www.youtube.com/watch?v=UUcnZQbhVvc

 ### Forks and Variants